aws-samples/serverless-patterns/eventbridge-pipes-dynamodbstream-sns/README.md

     sam deploy --guided
     ```
 1. During the prompts:
-    * Enter a stack name
+    * Enter a stack name: eg. eventbridge-pipes-dynamodbstream-sns
     * Enter the desired AWS Region
     * Enter Email ID for SNS to create a topic and subscription.
-    * Enter NationalTeam(This is configurable, you can create any parameter name).
+    * Enter NationalTeam(This is configurable, you can create any parameter name).: eg. Argentina
     * Allow SAM CLI to create IAM roles with the required permissions.

     Once you have run `sam deploy --guided` mode once and saved arguments to a configuration file (samconfig.toml), you can use `sam deploy` in future to use these defaults.